andrew/ultimate-awesome/README.md

 - [awesome-social-distancing](https://github.com/AnarchoTechNYC/awesome-social-distancing) - :mask: Collection of awesome resources, tools, and initiatives to alleviate loneliness, isolation, and other burdens imposed by "social distancing" measures.
 - [awesome-conservation-tech](https://github.com/anselmbradford/awesome-conservation-tech) - An awesome list of tech and orgs helping to understand and conserve our natural resources.
 - [awesome-graph-based-semi-supervised-learning](https://github.com/AnthonySong98/awesome-graph-based-semi-supervised-learning) - A collection of resources for graph-based semi-supervised learning (GSSL).
+- [awesome-neuromorphic](https://github.com/artiomn/awesome-neuromorphic) - A curated list of awesome neuromorphic frameworks, libraries, resources, and other things.
 - [awesome-blackfriday-sale-2020](https://github.com/AviKKi/awesome-blackfriday-sale-2020) - Awesome list of blackfriday and cyber monday sale for geeks 🐱‍💻 👨‍💻 👩‍💻.
 - [FreeTools](https://github.com/beNative/FreeTools) - Links to my personal favourite free and open source applications for personal reference.
 - [awesome-visio](https://github.com/bhdicaire/awesome-visio) - A community-driven list of awesome resources about Microsoft Visio including shapes.